fondberg/spotcast/README.md

 >* Close the window without logging out (Otherwise the cookies are made invalid).
 >
 >![Screenshots](images/cookies_1.jpg)
-* Alternatively you can use a browser plugin like "cookies.txt" or `Export cookies`
+* Alternatively you can use a browser plugin like "cookies.txt" or "Export cookies"

 #### Single account
 Add the following to your config